Get started with Baxter

 | 2.
 Draft | A module table is presented for your review.
 Edit any rows, add or remove modules. |

 | 3.
-Save | Say "save" and Baxter writes artefacts/other/modules.md.
+Save | Say "save" and Baxter writes artefacts/modules/modules.md.
 From that point, every artefact is verified against it. |

 The context/ folder is free-form — drop in any project-specific reference files you need.
 Nothing in it is committed to git by default.